TechBatch/Ad-Hoc-Network-Communication-System-for-Disaster-Relief/LOGBOOKS/EO_logbook/Eda_Ozkaynar_LOGBOOK.md

         *What will be done:*

+        * Add setWeight vector.
         * Add an enum class for Base and target tiles.
         * Grid partitioning.
         * Partition search for one mu.
         * Dijkstra's algorithm.

-* I also created a new organization in the GitHub to share all codes  and documents with team members.
+* I also created a new organization in GitHub to share all codes  and documents with team members.

-* To design our mobile unit and print it from 3D printer, I search some Fusion360 tutorials
+* To design our mobile unit and print it from a 3D printer, I search some Fusion360 tutorials
    - https://www.youtube.com/watch?v=0UwskVYpIMs&list=PL71VJFXzv0pC7JpAIicORX099_l8vVdD7&index=55

    - https://www.youtube.com/watch?v=whG6UViyYC8&list=PL6LZsmCI3cyBWlLTHuKvucd95NfqovyZN